codenaz/react-multiple-image-input/README.md

 # Props Explained

-### images(required)
+### images(required)(_object_)

 This is an object that houses the Base64 URLs to all the selected images.
 Each image has a key that starts from index `0` and is incremental as more images are added.
-It should be a state variable so that `react-multiple-image-input` can update.
+It should be a state variable so that `react-multiple-image-input` can update it.
 Example:

 ```javascript
 {